o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/toolbar.md

 The alignment tools are enabled when your interaction mode is **Move** or **Anchor** and you have selected two or more movable elements.

 {{< note >}}
-One type of element that you can't moved is one that a parent layout element controls.
+One type of element that you can't move is one that a parent layout element controls.
 {{< /note >}}

 With these tools, you can align elements by lining up their: